Hurricane Ian Impact on Availability

 The storm was just shy of the most-forceful category-5 level and is set to be one of the top-10 costliest storms in the US, resulting in about $70 billion to $120 billion in economic damage.

-Prior to the storm, Florida residents took to the grocery store to stock up on water, bread, pet food, canned goods, and batteries.
+Prior to the storm, Florida residents took to the grocery stores to stock up on water, bread, pet food, canned goods, and batteries.
 Grocery stores and convenience stores see their revenues increase 5% to 10% about 3 days before a hurricane hits, according to Planalytics.
 A day before a major storm, sales can increase 30% to 50% compared to normal.

 We pulled out of stock data for Lee County Florida zip codes between September 15 and October 6 and learned that many categories were unavailable in preparation and recovery of the storm.